jonathanventura/jonathanventura.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the Department of Computer Science and Software Engineering at Cal Poly, San Luis Obispo.
 My research focus is computer vision: making computers “see.”
 I am especially interested in using computer vision to understand the 3D world around the camera, with applications in augmented and virtual reality.
-I also love applying the "magic" of deep learning to interesting image processing problems in the sciences, such as geography and biology.
+I also love working with scientists from other fields to tackle interesting image processing problems involving biological and ecological data.

 Short bio:
 ===